-Marble that has become dull and damaged will need professional services to restore its elegant luster and keep it looking its best.
-At Tru-Clean Surface Care, we service the Cape Coral and Naples area and know what it takes to make your marble surfaces look sensational.
+Marble floors, countertops, and other surfaces that have become dull and damaged will need professional services to restore its elegant luster and keep it looking its best.
+At Tru-Clean Surface Care, we service the Cape Coral, Fort Myers, and Naples area and know what it takes to make your marble surfaces look sensational.
 If your marble is dirty or dull-looking, scratched, etched, cracked, chipped, or otherwise damaged, don’t replace it!
-Our cleaning, polishing, restoration and protection services can make an incredible difference.
+Our cleaning, honing, and polishing, restoration and protection services can make an incredible difference.

-We provide complete marble care and professional maintenance services for marble countertops, vanities, bar tops, and island tops for residential and commercial clients.
+We provide complete marble care services for your marble floors, as well as countertops, vanities, bar tops, and island tops for residential and commercial clients.
 Keep reading to learn more about how we can meet your needs.

 Honing, Polishing, and Refinishing

 Does your marble have dull areas associated with wear patterns, scratches, etches, or spots?
 An uneven finish, dull spots, or etches can diminish the elegant appearance of your marble surfaces.
 Tru-Clean Surface Care can hone your marble surfaces to eliminate these imperfections, resulting in a new marble surface free of damage.
 With our marble honing and polishing services, our expert technicians can achieve a honed or soft matte finish that is warm, inviting and velvety smooth.
 We can also polish your marble using the appropriate diamonds or polishing powders to achieve a semi-gloss or gloss finish.

 Do you have chipped, cracked, or damaged marble?
 Our expert marble repair services include filling in chipped areas in marble, fixing marble cracks, and doing seam repair, blending the repair site with the surrounding area, and honing and polishing it to match the finish on the rest of your marble surface.